 I’ve created audiences of anyone who has visited my website at least two, three, four, five, six, 10 or 20 times during the past 180 days.
 Sizes of those audiences are anywhere from 11,000 to 201,000 people.

-When promoting a recent blog post, I created four different ad sets to put this to the test…
+When promoting a recent blog post, I created four different An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. to put this to the test…

 I’m comparing the following audiences: